 Air Circulation: Once they are up, seedlings need proper air circulation to prevent disease.
 Uncover during the day.
 A small fan might help move the air in the room if it is too damp.
 Make sure the fan doesn’t blow directly on the plants.

 Temperature: Plants need warmth to germinate and cooler temperatures to grow in your house.
 This is critical!
-If it’s too warm the seedlings will become too leggy and worthless.
-Day temperatures should be 65-70° F and nighttime temps should be 55-60° F. This will help grow sturdy, compact plants.
+If it’s too warm the seedlings will become leggy and worthless.
+Day temperatures should be 65-70° F and night time temperatures should be 55-60° F. This will help grow sturdy, compact plants.

 Food: Fertilize seedlings after they have their true leaves.
 The first set of leaves that grows is the “seed leaves.”
 They will drop off later.
 The next set of leaves are the true leaves.
 We recommend an all-purpose fertilizer such as 20-20-20.
 Excessive phosphorus at this point in development can lead to stretching of plants.
 After they have several sets of leaves or are beginning to bud, switch to a bloom booster fertilizer such as 10-50-10.